 Language Testing Requirements

-If English is not your native language, you must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) exam.
+If English is not your native language, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS) exam, or the Duolingo English Test.

 These exams should be taken far enough in advance of the term in which the applicant wishes to be admitted.